-6 tips for surviving life after university
+7 tips for surviving life after university

 Finally the time has come for you to be freed from exam stress and deadlines!
 Here are a few things to consider now you'll be out in the big bad real world.

-Just because you're no longer technically a student, doesn't mean you need to miss out on all the great student deals on offer.
-We've got a great little trick that'll ensure you continue getting a student discount for years to come!
+Just because you're no longer technically a student, doesn't mean you'll now miss out on all the great student deals up for grabs!

 Open a graduate bank account

 Once you're all done and dusted (graduated), choosing the right graduate bank account for your circumstances is a crucial next step to think about.

 Whilst some student bank accounts will transfer into graduate accounts automatically after three years, some don't – and the repercussions of this happening (or not happening, to be precise) can involve some hefty charges.

 This is because a regular bank account isn't likely to offer a 0% overdraft, so as soon as your account no longer has it's student status, you'll be getting charged interest on whatever amount you're overdrawn.
 And since student overdrafts can be as high as £3,000, this can involve a pretty penny being added to your debt!

 You can avoid this situation completely by choosing one of these graduate bank accounts and start slowly paying off your student overdraft at your own pace – without any charges.